459 Fulton St, Suite 106

 Support Around Mental Health Needs of Others

-Navigating Substances and Other Outlets
+Harm Reduction: Navigating Substances and Other Outlets

 Sometimes these things are welcome and contribute to your world, and we can explore opportunities to deepen your relationship with them.
 Have fun with what you love!
 This can include working through stigma, talking to friends and family, and addressing cultural histories and challenges like the appropriation of many medicine journeys, gender and race in gaming, and other access and privilege barriers.

 Sometimes our outlets can start to feel like they aren't contributing the same way.
 You might worry you are losing control, or feel judged by others, or find that your practices aren't working for you the way they used to.
 Maybe alcohol doesn't feel relaxing any more, drug trips leave you feeling depleted, or video game campaigns lead to anxiety and exhaustion.
 These shifts can relate to and impact how we manage stress, relationships, and other tasks.
-I apply harm reduction techniques to help you reconnect to yourself and rebuild your personal and coping outlets to fit your current world.
-I am also familiar with 12-step models and can follow those practices if you have found they work for you.
+We can include harm reduction techniques to help you reconnect to yourself and re-frame your relationships with these outlets to fit your current world.